openstack/openstack-manuals/doc/networking-guide/source/config-ipv6.rst

 * Managed Configuration Flag = 0
 * Other Configuration Flag = 1

+Setting DHCPv6-stateful for ``ipv6_ra_mode`` configures the neutron router with radvd agent to send RAs.
+The list below captures the values set for the address configuration flags in the RA packet in this scenario.
+Similarly, setting DHCPv6-stateful for ``ipv6_address_mode`` configures neutron DHCP implementation to provide addresses and additional network information through DHCPv6.

+* Auto Configuration Flag = 0
+* Managed Configuration Flag = 1
+* Other Configuration Flag = 1

 Router support
 ~~~~~~~~~~~~~~

-The behavior of the neutron router for IPv6 is different than IPv4 in
+The behavior of the neutron router for IPv6 is different than for IPv4 in
 a few ways.

 Internal router ports, that act as default gateway ports for a network, will